The family of Sigmund Dottenheimer

 She wrote to us about her reasons:

-The Dottenheimer family's descendants live today in New York and after their trip to Germany they told us that they had left the object on long-term loan with the Franconian Jewish Museum in Fürth.
+Fred had changed his name to Dottheim, so it hadn't been easy to find the family in the USA.
+His descendants live in New York today and after their trip to Germany they told us that they had left the object on long-term loan with the Franconian Jewish Museum in Fürth.
 It remained there until 20 February 2003.
 In future it will be exhibited at least for some time in the Gunzenhausen town museum.
 The Dottheim-Brooks family was here for the presentation of the torah breastplate in the Gunzenhausen town museum on 14 March 2004.

 We were able to see the 300 year old plate when we visited the museum.
 Sigmund Dottenheimer had made it available to the Gunzenhausen Synagogue over quite a long time as ornamentation for the torah.
 Mr Purin explained to us the whole adventure of this precious ritual object, the value of which is estimated by experts to be equal to the cost of a family house.
 Some ten years earlier a man had appeared at the Fürth town archives and handed over, amongst other things, two torah plates.
 He had received them from his father-in-law, who had been given them.